 Petrucci proposes to build a 50-unit apartment building that will include a mix of one and two bedroom units.
 The plan is for 46 market rate units and four affordable housing units.
 The proposed building is four stories high, with ground floor parking and three residential stories above.

-There will be 60 on-site parking spaces — meeting the 1.2 per housing unit requirement in the redevelopment plan approved for the site.
+There will be 60 on-site parking spaces — meeting the 1.2 per housing unit requirement in the .
 The building will be LEED (Leadership in Energy and Environmental Design) certified.

 At the Township Committee meeting on June 21, Mayor Vic DeLuca stated that no tax abatement will be granted for the development, and that, as a rental property, the building will pay an assessment as part of the Maplewood Village Alliance Special Improvement District.